AuroraHuang22/Taipei-City-Zoo-project/README.md

 <br/>

-- Based on Taipei City Zoo, allows users to explore the animals information and optimize the visiting route.
+- Based on Taipei City Zoo, allow users to explore the animal's information and plan the visiting route.

 <br/>